informatics-isi-edu/chaise/test/e2e/README.md

 Protractor is an end to end test framework for AngularJS applications built on top of [WebDriverJS](https://github.com/SeleniumHQ/selenium/wiki/WebDriverJs).
 Protractor runs tests against your application running in a real browser, interacting with it as a user would.

+### Configuration

+For more information on how to setup Chiase Protractor environment and configuration please refer [Protractor Chaise Configuration](/doc/protractor.md)

+### Useful Links

 Protractor uses [Jasmine](http://jasmine.github.io/) for its test syntax.
 As in unit testing, a test file is comprised of one or more `it` blocks that describe the requirements of your application. `it` blocks are made of *commands* and *expectations*.
 Commands tell Protractor to do something with the application such as navigate to a page or click on a button.
 Expectations tell Protractor to assert something about the application's state, such as the value of a field or the current URL.

 Check out the [Angular Docs](https://docs.angularjs.org/guide/e2e-testing) for more on testing your Angular app with Protractor.
 See the [Protractor docs](https://angular.github.io/protractor/#/tutorial) for more information on Protractor as well.

 There is also an [Angular testing cheat sheet](https://spagettikoodi.wordpress.com/2015/01/14/angular-testing-cheat-sheet/) that will help you get around the syntax for assertions.

-For more information on how to setup Chiase Protractor environment and configuration please refer [Protractor Chaise Configuration](/doc/protractor.md)

 There're tons of features that Protractor supports but here we are going to discuss one which allows for data creation utilities.